Coronavirus opens a stark divide in America’s aerospace industry

 Analysts said the divide illustrates how the coronavirus has created unexpected winners and losers throughout the economy.

-“Companies that are largely in the defense business are doing just fine ... the impact of Covid-19 on their operations has been minimal,” said Ron Epstein, managing director for aerospace and defense at Bank of America Merrill Lynch Global Research.
+“Companies that are largely in the defense business are doing just fine ... the impact of covid-19 on their operations has been minimal,” said Ron Epstein, managing director for aerospace and defense at Bank of America Merrill Lynch Global Research.

 “It looks like it’s going to be a pretty rough winter for commercial aerospace,” Epstein later added.